2024 United States Demographics | Data & Analysis

 United States 2024 Demographics: Means of Transportation to Work

-Treemap showing means of transportation to work distribution in the United States.
+Treemap showing means of transportation to work distribution in United States.

 Public transportation usage stands at 3.7% (6,097,425 workers), which includes buses, subways, light rail, commuter trains, and ferries, but excludes taxicabs.
 Active transportation methods include walking (2.4%) and bicycling (0.5%).